mazloumi/XamarinTechniques/README.md

 ## When to Use What Technique in Xamarin.Forms?

 One question relates to better understand when to use what technique.
-This section compares various techniques applied to a simple use case where the background color of a view changes each when a control gains focus.
+This section compares various techniques applied to a simple use case
+### Scenario used for exploration
+The background color of a view changes each the control gains focus.

 ### Evaluation Criteria
 Possible evaluation criteria could be:
  1. **Availability of technique**.
 How many controls the technique can be applied to.
  2. **XAML-only**.
 The extent the solution requires C# code or can be purely implemented in XAML
- 3. **Lines of Code**.
+ 3. **C# Lines of Code**.
 The number of lines of code needed to solve the problem
  4. **Shared project only**.
 The extent the solution can be implemented in the Forms project or platform-specific projects
  5. **Brevity of XAML**.
 How readable and brief the XAML code is
  6. **Reusability of approach**.
 Can a functionality can be written once and used across all similar controls